RahmaA278/NexuSolve/README.md

   - Account page
   - About pages

-Each page is optimised to adapt seamlessly across the designated screen sizes, ensuring an optimal viewing experience for users accessing the application from different devices.
+Each page is optimised to adapt seamlessly across different screen sizes, ensuring an optimal viewing experience for users accessing the application from different devices.

 ## Backend
 url: https://nexusolve-server.onrender.com